zbryikt/corsproxy/README.md

 corsproxy
 ========================

 An implementation of CORS proxy in LiveScript.
+Some code are adopted from [https://github.com/technoboy10/crossorigin.me](crossorigin.me).

 usage